Supply Chain Management

 Measures to Reduce the Burden on Domestic Logistics Front Lines

-To reduce the burden on drivers and warehouse workers, we have introduced an entry time reservation system, relay transportation, rack transportation, auto floor vehicles, clamp lifts, vanning and devanning belt conveyors, cargo handling robots, and vests with fans.
-We will continue to expand the implementation of measures to reduce the burden on logistics front lines.
+To reduce the burden on domestic logistics operations, we have introduced a range of measures at selected transportation routes and warehouses, including an entry time reservation system, relay transportation, auto floor vehicles, clamp lifts, rack transportation, vanning and devanning belt conveyors, cargo handling robots, and vests with fans.
+In addition, by increasing the number of support staff at warehouses, we continue to implement initiatives aimed at further alleviating the workload at logistics front lines.

 Measures to Reduce the Burden on Domestic Logistics Front Lines